These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 According to Golikova, Russia will begin evacuating its citizens from the Chinese provinces of Wuhan and Hubei, where there are 300 and 341 Russians respectively.

-South Korea reported its first death from the novel coronavirus on Thursday in a statement from the country’s Centers for Disease Control and Prevention (KCDC).
+There has been a sharp jump in new cases of novel coronavirus in South Korea, the country’s Centers for Disease Control and Prevention announced on Friday.

-The deceased was among 22 new confirmed cases, bringing the country’s total to 104 on Thursday.
+A total of 52 new cases were diagnosed in just one day, bringing the total number of infections in the country to 156.

-Among these 22 new cases, 21 are from the south of the country and one is from Seoul, according to the KCDC.
+Among the new cases, 39 are linked to the Shincheonji Church of Jesus in the southern city of Daegu.
+South Korean authorities said Thursday they were looking to test the entire congregation.

 Spain (at least 2 cases)